tirth-s-p/PROFILE/README.md

 ---

 ### 📅 My Coding Journey
-I started my coding journey in [year], and since then, I've been passionate about developing software that makes a difference.
+I started my coding journey in 2019, and since then, I've been passionate about developing software that makes a difference.
 From building small websites to creating complex applications, I always aim to improve and expand my skill set.
-I'm currently focusing on mastering [your focus area, e.g., data science, web development, etc.].
+I'm currently focusing on mastering Python.

 ---